 This is the kind of portfolio you want to see when you are looking to have a high-end custom exhaust system built.

 It was with immense confidence that we contacted Tim about building Project Hoondy’s custom exhaust.
-He was actually a bit hesitant about the project.
-Guys like him are used to working with older clientele who have serious cash to get work done on classic machines.
+However, he was actually slightly hesitant about the project.
+Guys like him are used to working with an older clientele who have serious cash to get work done on classic machines.
 A young guy with a budget Korean sports car is hardly representative of his bread-and-butter.

 It was hard not to be a tiny bit insulted by this, but we persisted and Tim quickly came to take us seriously.
 After having met him, it became easy for us to put ourselves in his shoes.
 His shop is immensely busy with a project back-log that runs months deep.
 We would advise anyone in a similar situation as us not to be butthurt or deterred.
 Tim never meant to insult us or anyone else.
 He and fabricators like him are just incredibly short on time day-to-day.
 Time is money and nobody in Tim’s position likes to waste money on some jamoke who isn’t serious.